zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 		,error:function(response)
 ```

-7. The readable code showed us one important detail: when we `POST` data to the url: `'/api/v1/invite/how/to/generate` we will know how to get the correct invite code.
+### Step 7.
+The readable code showed us one important detail: when we `POST` data to the url: `'/api/v1/invite/how/to/generate` we will know how to get the correct invite code.
-1. My next approach is using `curl` tool to `POST` the data to the url:
+### Step 8.
+My next approach is using `curl` tool to `POST` the data to the url:

 ```bash
 curl http://2million.htb/api/v1/invite/how/to/generate -X POST -i